Estimation and inference for transfer learning with high-dimensional quantile regression: Introduction

 \section{Introduction}

 Transfer learning, which aims to enhance the performance of the target task by transferring knowledge learned in different but related source tasks, has been demonstrated to be effective for a wide range of real-world applications and attracted increasing attention in communities of machine learning and statistics.
 To name a few, specific areas of applications include computer vision \citep{kulis2011what,duan2012learning}, natural language processing \citep{wang2011heterogeneous,prettenhofer2010cross,zhou2014hybrid}, online display web advertising \citep{perlich2014machine}, drug sensitivity prediction \citep{turki2017transfer}, clinical trial \citep{bellot2019boosting,wang2022robust} and so on.
 See surveys of transfer learning in \citet{pan2010survey}, \citet{weiss2016survey}, and \citet{zhuang2021comprehensive} for more examples and discussions.
-Furthermore, \citet{taylor2009transfer} and \citet{zhu2020transfer}surveyed work of embedding transfer learning in reinforcement learning and deep reinforcement learning, respectively.
+Furthermore, \citet{taylor2009transfer} and \citet{zhu2020transfer} surveyed work of embedding transfer learning in reinforcement learning and deep reinforcement learning, respectively.

-Due to the complexity of real applications, there may exist heterogeneity in the target domain as well as the source domain.
-In addition, the outliers or heavily tails in the observations may be encountered in some applications.
-Ignoring these potential issues may undermine the performance of transfer learning.
-Quantile regression \citep{koenker1978regression,koenker2005quantile} is a natural and effective tool for handling the heterogeneity and heavy-tailed model error.
+Due to the complexity of real applications, there may exist heterogeneity in the target domain as well as the source domains.
+In addition, the outliers or heavy tails in the observations may be encountered in some applications.
+Totally ignoring or even insufficiently accounting for these potential issues may undermine the performance of transfer learning.
+Quantile regression \citep{koenker1978regression,koenker2005quantile} is a natural and effective tool for tackling the heterogeneity and heavy-tailed model errors simultaneously.